James-Ding/LanguageCOME/docs/Come_types.md

 ### Rules of `var` Type Inference

-The `var` keyword provides flexibility in declaration while preserving COME's nature as a **strongly and statically typed language**.
+The `var` keyword provides flexibility in declaration while preserving Come's nature as a **strongly and statically typed language**.
 The type is determined and locked at the first assignment.

 | Rule | Description |
 | :--- | :--- |